Complaints Policy

 4. If You are Still Not Satisfied

-5. Complaints on Behalf of Others
+5. Complaints Made on Behalf of Someone Else

 If you’re submitting a complaint on behalf of someone else, written consent will be required unless the person is unable to provide it due to illness or incapacity.
 Confidentiality will always be respected.